ntfreddy/cfb/chapter7.md

-CHAPTER VII
+## CHAPTER VII
-GUIDELINES FOR THE INTERPRETATION OF SCRIPTURE
+# GUIDELINES FOR THE INTERPRETATION OF SCRIPTURE

+Ekkehardt Muller

-Introduction
+## Introduction
 A crucial and very practical issue today involves the question of which method should be employed to interpret Scripture, for interpretation is necessary, as pointed out even by Jesus (Luke 24:27).
 This chapter begins with general guidelines, then moves to specific exegetical steps that help us understand God's Word.
 From the beginning, we must keep in mind that the goal of our interpretation must be to create a "burning heart" (Luke 24:32) in both the expositor and in the audience, which draws them closer to God.

-1. The Historical-Biblical Method
+## 1. The Historical-Biblical Method

 The historical-biblical method is sometimes called the biblical-grammatical approach to Scripture, the historical-grammatical method, or the grammatical-historical method.
 It is to be distinguished from the predominant historical-critical method wit h its source criticism, form criticism, redaction criticism, tradition history, and socio-scientific criticism.